Yoctol/bottender/docs/migrating-v1.md

 title: Migrating from v0.x to v1.x
 ---

+To make bot developers have a happier development experience, we made some changes in terms of a better-structured config file, unifying cases to camel case, and introduction of two design patterns: `Router` and `Chain`.

+You can follow the below guide to migrate your Bottender's code from v0.x to v1.x.

+> **Note:** The following sample code is based on a Messenger bot, [tweet us](https://twitter.com/bottenderjs) if you need a sample code of other chat channels.

-## Configuring Session Driver and Channel Settings in `bottender.config.js`
+## Configure Session Driver and Channel Settings in `bottender.config.js`

+### v0.x
 In v0.x, only part of channel settings are put into `bottender.config.js` file:

 ```js